spencerbeggs/stackathon/README.md

 1. Deletes your stack from Digital Ocean
 2. Deletes the SSH key from Digital Ocean
 3. Deletes the SSH keys stored in `~/.ssh`
-4. Removed the IP address and key signiture for this stack from `~/.ssh/known_hosts` if present
+4. Removed the IP address and key signature for this stack from `~/.ssh/known_hosts` if present
 5. Removes the entry from `~/.ssh/config`

 ### Setting DNS Records With Namecheap (optional)